The Battle of China: Summary

 Following its introductory credits, which are displayed to the Army Air Force Orchestra's cover version of "March of the Volunteers", the movie opens on footage of the Japanese invasion of China and then briefly introduces the history, geography, and people of China.
 It contrasts the peaceful development of the Republic of China under Sun Yat-sen with the militarized modernization of the Empire of Japan, whose invasions of China are explained with reference to the Tanaka Memorial, which has since been largely discredited:

 It is claimed that Japan moved gradually to avoid external interference but accelerated its actions in response to the Republic of China's growing unity and development.
 Contrary to many modern timelines of the war, the film downplays Chinese resistance in Manchuria and presents the Marco Polo Bridge Incident as largely peaceful and a foregone conclusion.
 Instead, the Battle of Shanghai is presented as the beginning of real hostilities.
 The aerial bombardment that produced the "Bloody Saturday" photograph is called the first such attack on civilians in history.
 (Although the photograph itself is not used, the image, which was then famous, is alluded to in footage of the child being carried across the ruins of the old Shanghai South railway station.)
-The film then includes graphic footage of the aftermath of the Rape of Nanking that is said to have been smuggled out of occupied China by a hospital worker.
+The film then includes graphic footage of the aftermath of the Rape of Nanjing (then called "Nanking") that is said to have been smuggled out of occupied China by a hospital worker.
 The death toll is said to be unprecedented, but its figure of 40,000 is far lower than most modern estimates.

 The Chinese communists are mentioned only obliquely by the film's repeated reference to China's division and factions.
-The Xi'an Incident is similarly omitted, but the country is said to have finally united in the face of the atrocities in Nanking.
+The Xi'an Incident is similarly omitted, but the country is said to have finally united in the face of the atrocities in Nanjing.
 The relocation of personnel and resources to Chongqing is covered.
 The attendant scorched-earth policy is given only oblique reference, as is the immolation of Changsha, but the Japanese bombing of Chongqing (then called "Chungking") is dwelt on.